-Here the results of he experiments will be presented.
 Generally the implementation performed well in all four experiments but what became obvious is that the choice of sensor weights is important.
 Each experiment was run for a 1 000 ticks.
 As all of the experiments contain a randomized component a single run might not produce a characteristic result.
 To avoid this, each experiment was run ten times and the average of each tick was taken.
-The result of this is show in figures 6, 7, 8 and 9.
+The result of this is shown in figure 6.
 When interpretating these charts one should know that a score above 500 corresponds to a reasonably good map.
 Rather than looking for the sensor weights that eventually results in the best score one should look for the sensor weights that converge fast to a reasonable score.
 Most often a robot has more use for a good enough map now, that for a perfect map in five minutes.
 Because of this, the charts only display up to tick 500, even if the maps continue to converge after that.

-This was the ideal case and as shown in figure 6 the algorithm performs well for both [0.01, 0.99] and [0.2, 0.8].
+This was the ideal case and as shown in figure 6a the algorithm performs well for both [0.01, 0.99] and [0.2, 0.8].
 Even if [0.45, 0.55] surpasses them both eventually, it converges to slow to be practically useful.